 Check it out!
 You’ve just secured a place on the SLV.Global Mental Health Placement!
-Follow this link to confirm your place!
+Follow the instructions in your offer email to confirm your place!

 Your Placement Offer

 In this pack, you’ll find lots of information designed to help you with any questions you might have at this stage.
 But hey, you’re a person, and so are we, so we welcome you to get in touch via email or phone too.

 You can contact us directly for anything as simple as asking about the weather to requesting an extension for your placement acceptance fee, just give us a call in the office and we’ll do our best to assist you.

 Once you’ve secured your place, we’ll give you access to your own Participant Portal, which includes downloadable documents covering everything about visas, packing, what to expect when you arrive and some additional forms we’ll need you to fill in.

 We recommend putting some time aside to read through this information and check out our YouTube channel for further advice.

 Mental Health Placement Summary & Timetable

 All our placements are designed to help you gain experience whilst sharing your skills at a variety of different projects.
 Each placement has a degree or vocational focus, however, every placement will have you working in a range of environments.

 On the Mental health placement you will be working one day a week in a psychiatric setting or in a community mental health setting.
 In groups you’ll be running therapeutic activities in the wards with service users at different stages of their recovery.